 Regarding the former the range of products varies greatly from place to place, and in the entries where I know the state of affairs

-2 Extended range, including different product lines and more "non-essential" things, but the selection is still limited.
-Usually a small room.
+2 Extended range, including different product lines and more "non-essential" things.

 Approximate distances to other facilities and in some cases townships or other natural roadside starting points,